David Smith (public servant): Views on the monarchy and Whitlam's dismissal

 After retiring from public service, Sir David became a member of Australians for Constitutional Monarchy and frequently gave addresses on constitutional matters.
-He has strongly defended Sir John Kerr and has been highly critical of Gough Whitlam.
+He strongly defended Sir John Kerr and was highly critical of Gough Whitlam.
 In 2005 Smith published an account of the events of 1975 and the other constitutional debates, Head of State, which was launched by former Governor-General Bill Hayden.
 Smith later published his opinion that the dismissal had been the culmination of a political and not a constitutional crisis.

 Governor-General as head of state

 After his retirement in 1992, Smith asserted in books and lectures that the governor-general carries out the duties of head of state in his or her own right and not as the Queen's representative or surrogate.